 This would have been an awesome top had this been more of a farmhouse style dresser, and I may have even stained the top instead, but that was not the look I was going for.

-The next challenge I had was the corner on this drawer:
+The next challenge I had was filling in the missing corner on this drawer:

 Part of it was completely missing.
 I turned to a tutorial by my fellow fixer upper friend, Denise from Salvaged Inspirations because I have seen her fill in some crazy missing parts using a product called Bondo.
 You can read all about it on her blog HERE.
 Let me tell you when I say this is the stinkiest product I ever have used in my life!